Claude Cowork Guide 2026: How to Add Skills, Connect Files & Automate Tasks

 What Cowork Can’t Do (Yet)

 No cross-session continuity.
 Each task starts fresh.
-Claude doesn’t remember what it did yesterday.
+Claude doesn’t remember what it did yesterday (though scheduled tasks partially address this by running the same task repeatedly).

 No cloud sync.
 Work happens locally.
 You can’t start a task on your laptop and check progress on your phone.